 What is Endpoint Detection & Response?
 [Detailed Explanation]

 Endpoints or remote computing devices are the key vulnerable points through which cybercriminals could enter and exploit vulnerabilities.
-And, securing them is crucial for businesses to ensure systems, intellectual property, customer data, and employees are protected from ransomware, phishing, malware, and other cyberattacks.
-In order to address this issue, endpoint security solutions like endpoint detection and response (EDR) or endpoint threat detection and response (ETDR) were developed.
+Also, securing them is crucial for businesses to ensure systems, intellectual property, and customer data.
+This will protect employees from ransomware, phishing, malware, and other cyberattacks.
+To address this issue various solutions were developed.
+These are endpoint detection and response (EDR) or endpoint threat detection and response (ETDR).

 Understand What Endpoint Detection & Response Is?